 There are four sets of questions and in each set you need to rank the five characteristics, either how they most or least relate to you.
 This test is similar to a personality test as you are asked similar questions over and over again.

 The numerical test looks at your aptitude for maths through a series of questions using tables and graphs.
 In each question, you are shown the numerical information needed to answer using basic mathematical functions.
 Some of the questions are multiple choice while others ask you to provide the answer.
-You are evaluated based on the accuracy of your answers and how long each questions takes you.
+You are evaluated based on the accuracy of your answers and how long each question takes you.

-Verbal ReasoningVerbal reasoning tests assess your written and verbal communication skills and how quickly and accurately you analyse texts.
+Verbal reasoning tests assess your written and verbal communication skills and how quickly and accurately you analyse texts.
 In this assessment, you are presented with a passage of text that can either be in the form of an instructional manual or a particular topic.
 There are two types of questions in this test: In the first, a word that is highlighted and you need to decide which of the options given is the closest to this word contextually.
 In the second, you have to decide if a statement on the passage is true, false or impossible to say based on the passage itself.

-If you come through the second testing stage successfully, your next challenges lay in the telephone interview and the final stage of the assessment centre.
+If you come through the second testing stage successfully, your next challenges can be the EY telephone interview and the assessment centre.
 Getting through each of these stages is crucial if you want that coveted position with EY.
-Putting in enough preparation time with the right materials can really make a difference in your performance so don’t forget to explore the packs we have mentioned in this article.
-Good luck!
+Putting in enough preparation time with the right materials can really make a difference in your performance, so don’t forget to select your appropriate preparation pack and to start practising.
+Good luck.